 How to write body paragraphs

-The body paragraphs should now be easy considering you have already researched on your topic.
-Just keep in mind these following guidelines and you’re good to go writing it:
+The body paragraphs should now be easy considering you have already researched your topic.
+Just keep in mind the following guidelines and you’re good to go writing it:

 - State your argument.
 Make it clear and concise, strong and relevant.

 - Provide your evidence.
 It shall support your argument and not contradict it.
 So make sure that you’re using the right pieces of evidence and information.

 - Use words that are simple and easy to understand.
 Not all readers are fond of reading and not everyone is familiar with your topic’s jargon.